… or retro bash scripts FTW!

 At that time I lived in an urban area rich in dull, concrete ten stories blocks to living in – a perfect ground for LANs.

 Obviously, I wanted to have Internet access but I wanted to check it first.
 Me and my few other friends, I had a LAN built already – without the Internet but just for data sharing and gaming of course 😉

 Of one these folks already bought access from a local ISP but since he also had RJ-45 leading straight to my flat, he could simply connect me through a 10Base-T HUB (anyone remembers these ? :P) so I could have a quick look at this ISPs network.

 I’ve got myself access but Internetz wasn’t working … now what ?!

-After a bit of research and lurking I’ve figured that there is around, 160 PC’s on a network-connected through HUBs – no switching at all YAY!
+After a bit of research and lurking I’ve figured that there are around, 160 PC’s on a network connected through HUBs – no switching at all YAY!